BioinfoMachineLearning/cryoppp/README.md

 `cd download_micrographs_motion_correction_files` \
 `python downloading_micrographs_from_EMPIAR.py`

 These commands will enable you to download micrographs and all of the required motion correction files.
-Next, you should retrieve the protein particle labels from Zenedo by accessing this link: https://zenodo.org/record/7934683
+Next, you should retrieve the protein particle labels from Zenodo by accessing this link: https://zenodo.org/record/7934683

 ## Option 3: Download a light version of the data where there is only limited disk space